 Valley Seeds is going virtual in 2020.

-Join us on 4 & 5 November for webinars and information videos to help you get the most out of pasture on your farm.
-We’ll cover topics such as perennial pasture management, how to plan with unpredictable autumn breaks, choosing the right ryegrass (annuals, Italians and perennials) as well as information on new Valley Seeds varieties that thrive in Australian conditions.
+Valley Seeds Virtual Open Day was held on 4 & 5 November in 2020.
+The event featured webinars and information videos to help you get the most out of pasture on your farm.
+Topics covered such as perennial pasture management, how to plan with unpredictable autumn breaks, choosing the right ryegrass (annuals, Italians and perennials) as well as information on new Valley Seeds varieties that thrive in Australian conditions.

 It can take up to 15 years to develop a new perennial ryegrass variety and 7 or 8 years to produce an annual variety.
 In this video we share the process, from crossing, through selection and multiplication, quality assurance until we’re able to bag and deliver a new Valley Seeds ryegrass.